exlskills/devstack/README.md

 ## Installation

-- Designate an existing user id on the local machine to perform the devstack work, e.g., `ubuntu`.
-All folders and components will be set up under the ownership of this user id
+- Designate an existing user id on the local machine to perform the devstack work under, e.g., `ubuntu`.
+All folders and components will be set up with the ownership of this user
 - Login with or switch to the user id
 - Create a "base" directory for EXLskills Devstack projects; enter the directory, e.g.
 ```